rafaelmgr12/jingo/README.md

 Provides functions to marshal Go data structures into JSON strings and unmarshal JSON strings into Go data structures:

-- Marshal and Unmarshal functions with optional configuration
+- `Marshal` and `Unmarshal` functions with optional configuration
-- Support for custom marshaling/unmarshaling through interfaces
+- Support for custom marshaling/unmarshaling through interfaces (`Marshaler` and `Unmarshaler`)
+- Options for controlling encoding/decoding behaviors, such as size limits and strict mode
+- Streaming JSON encoder/decoder with buffer configurations

 ## Usage